Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

-The edges of the frets are also quite sharp and could pose a danger to the player.
+The edges of the frets are also quite sharp and can take some getting used to for newer players.

 #10 Best 6-String Banjo Under $1,000 – Gold Tone GT-500

-The Gold Tone GT-500 is a great quality instrument, its solid construction and deep pot, giving it a full, warm sound and great acoustic volume and sustain.
+The Gold Tone GT-500 is a great quality instrument.
+Its solid construction and deep pot give it a full, warm sound and great acoustic volume and sustain.

 However, this also makes it a very heavy instrument at over ten pounds.
 If you intend to play this standing up, its important to have a very strong shoulder strap attached.

 Referred to by Gold Tone as a ‘banjitar’, this model also compromises somewhat on the traditional banjo sound, with its lower bass notes lacking a banjos ‘twang’.